 CSCI 120.
-Introduction to Computer Science • 3 credits
+Introduction to Computing • 3 credits

 Survey of computer systems, the role of the computer in different disciplines.
 Applications covered include an office suite (word processing, spreadsheet, and database), web browsing, and Internet research.